 As a provider, you can create listings for web apps and native apps (iOS, Android, Java, .NET, and so on) that require an ArcGIS subscription login.
 For a complete listing of supported APIs and ArcGIS Runtime SDKs, see the documentation section of ArcGIS for Developers.

-To create listings in ArcGIS Marketplace, you must be an authorized marketplace provider.
+To create listings in ArcGIS Marketplace, you must be an authorized ArcGIS Marketplace provider.

 The two main requirements for building ArcGIS Marketplace apps are as follows:

-- Leverage ArcGIS Online subscriptions—Apps and data listed in the marketplace add value to the ArcGIS Online subscription.
+- Leverage ArcGIS Online subscriptions—Apps and data listed in ArcGIS Marketplace add value to the ArcGIS Online subscription.
 The apps and data provide focused solutions and specialized functionality that can be used in conjunction with content associated with a customer's ArcGIS Online account.

-- User login with OAuth 2.0—ArcGIS Marketplace targets accounts within ArcGIS Online subscriptions and, therefore, all apps and data listed in the marketplace must require users to securely sign in to the platform using OAuth 2.0.
+- User login with OAuth 2.0—ArcGIS Marketplace targets accounts within ArcGIS Online subscriptions and, therefore, all apps and data listed in ArcGIS Marketplace must require users to securely sign in to the platform using OAuth 2.0.

 Once you register your app with ArcGIS Online and you have started named user logins or app logins, you can continue with implementing authentication.

 ArcGIS Marketplace builds on the investments consumers have already made in ArcGIS and helps them get more out of their maps and data.
 This added value to existing investments is one of the key differences in obtaining products and services from ArcGIS Marketplace compared to other options.
 ArcGIS Marketplace, unlike other app stores, was created explicitly to serve the existing GIS market and user community.
 By using the OAuth 2.0 security standard, users can securely sign in to ArcGIS without exposing their credentials and access the apps and data services they have acquired from ArcGIS Marketplace providers.